-We maintain the CAG locally and also provide CAG updates to the One Scotland Gazetteer on a monthly basis.
-It is maintained in accordance with the current British Standard for Geographic Referencing (BS7666).
+We maintain the CAG locally and also provide CAG updates to the One Scotland Gazetteer (www.onescotlandgazetteer.org.uk) on a weekly basis.
+It is maintained in accordance with the current British Standard for Geographic Referencing (BS7666: 2006 and the Scottish Gazetteer Conventions).
 The National Gazetteer is compiled from all 32 local CAG's and is a key part of the Improvement Service Customer First Programme.

 The Council's role is to maintain quality, currency, compliance and integrity of the CAG data, provide regular updates to the National Gazetteer, promote CAG integration with other Council services and outside agencies, as well as to co-ordinate links with the Local Street Gazetteer (LSG), Street Naming and Numbering (SNN) and the Assessors.